-Although steel deck is primarily a structural component, it is a visually satisfactory ceiling under many conditions.
+Although steel deck is primarily a structural component, it is visually attractive when left exposed in other applications.
 With the properly specified factory and field coatings, steel deck is easy to maintain, durable, and esthetically pleasing.

 All-Weather Construction

 Steel deck can be erected in most weather conditions, eliminating the costly delays that can occur with other types of roof systems.